victormn/photo-a-day-aligner/README.md

 3. Create a directory `data/input`, configure `pada.conf` with the path, and place your input frames into it.
 When lexicographically sorted the file names should be in the correct order.

+4. Run `make align` to run `align`.
+At this point you can inspect the output in `/data/aligned`.

-4. Run `make align` to run `align` and `framedrop`.
-At this point you can inspect the output in `/data/aligned` and `/data/filtered.txt`.
+5. Run `make framedrop` to run `framedrop`.
+At this point you can inspect the output in `/data/filtered.txt`.
 If the results are not satisfactory change settings and repeat this step.

-5. Run `make video` to convert the above file list into a video `data/output.mp4`.
+6. Run `make video` to convert the above file list into a video `data/output.mp4`.

-6. Run `make clear` to clean temp files.
+7. Run `make clear` to clean temp files.

 ## How to build and publish new pada image